systemd-run(1) — Linux manual page

 turned on the "garbage collection" of units is more

-aggressive, and unloads units regardless if they exited
+aggressive, and unloads units regardless of whether they

 Added in version 236.